 If your preference is trading forex, Pepperstone provides an excellent selection of over 80 currency pairs, compared to FxPro’s over 69 currency pairs.

 Pepperstone’s product range is standard with over 90 CFDs.
-FxPro offers a larger product selection with 0ver 200 commodity, index and stock CFDs, although they do not allow trading CFDs on Japanese shares.
+FxPro offers a larger product selection with 0ver 200 commodities, index and stock CFDs, although they do not allow trading CFDs on Japanese shares.

 If you are looking to trade crypto, Pepperstone is the best forex broker as FxPro does not offer cryptocurrency trading.
 Pepperstone gives investors access to the following cryptocurrencies that can be traded against USD:

-An advantage of Pepperstone over FxPro is the social and copy trading abilities.
-FxPro initially offered a social trading service yet it was discontinued in 2017.
+An advantage of Pepperstone over FxPro is its social and copy trading abilities.
+FxPro initially offered a social trading service, yet it was discontinued in 2017.

-Pepperstone offers social and copy trading through third-party providers MirrorTrader, ZuluTrade, Chasing Returns, DupliTrade and myFxbook.
+Pepperstone offers social and copies trading through third-party providers being MirrorTrader, ZuluTrade, Chasing Returns, DupliTrade and Myfxbook.
 Whether you want to build up your expertise, reduce risk and costs, or diversify your portfolio, Pepperstone offers a suitable third-party automated trading function.